Anthropology (ANTH)

 Registration Restrictions: Graduate standing

-ANTH A631 Advanced Field Methods in Archaeology and Bioanthropology 1-8 Credits
+ANTH A631 Field Methods in Archaeology and Bioanthropology 1-8 Credits

-Special Note: May be repeated once for credit.
+Special Note: May be repeated for a maximum of 16 credits.
 Graduate students will supervise the work of less experienced undergraduates under the overall supervision of the project director.
 They will be responsible for the quality of the excavation and recording of their undergraduate crew.
 They will be critically evaluated as potential professionals.

 Registration Restrictions: Graduate standing and instructor approval